python-attrs/attrs/docs/examples.rst

 -----

 By default, instances of classes have a dictionary for attribute storage.
-This wastes space for objects having very few instance variables.
+This wastes space for objects having very few data attributes.
 The space consumption can become significant when creating large numbers of instances.

 Normal Python classes can avoid using a separate dictionary for each instance of a class by `defining <https://docs.python.org/3.5/reference/datamodel.html#slots>`_ ``__slots__``.